Jordan B. Peterson

 Clinical psychologist and worldwide phenomenon Jordan Peterson provides us with twelve profound and practical rules to help us live a good, successful life and not get wound up in the suffering that is intrinsic to our existence.

 What’s it about?

-In recent years, canadian clinical psychologist Jordan Peterson has become an internet celebrity due to his views on political and social topics.
+In recent years, Canadian clinical psychologist Jordan Peterson has become an internet celebrity due to his views on political and social topics.
 He’s sharp, combative and a prolific culture warrior.
 He shot to fame with his reluctance to supporting a bill to call transgender people by their preferred pronouns (unless they asked him to).
 While his views have marginalized him in his academic community, they have bolstered his reputation in conservative circles.

 In 12 Rules for Life, he attempts to answer the toughest questions of life and existence by the tales of ancient tradition with the revelations of cutting-edge scientific research.
-Combining stories from the Book of Genesis, which spoke about creation of the world and humanity to the essays of Nietzche, Jung and Dostoevsky, Peterson discusses discipline, freedom, adventure and responsibility and provides lessons on friendship, parenthood and fitting in society.
+Combining stories from the Book of Genesis, which spoke about the creation of the world and humanity to the essays of Nietzche, Jung and Dostoevsky, Peterson discusses discipline, freedom, adventure and responsibility and provides lessons on friendship, parenthood and fitting in society.